NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     reprojection errors in the cameras for this point by this weight value.
 The solver will focus more on optimizing points with a higher weight.
 Points that fall outside the image and weights that are non-positive, NaN, or equal to nodata will be ignored.
+See :numref:`limit_ip` for details.

 --save-vwip
     Save .vwip files (intermediate files for creating .match